-We aim to send the results of the sampling within 28 days of taking the samples.
-If the results are unsatisfactory further action will be required, such as an investigation by the Council and/or remedial works by the relevant person(s).
+We aim to send the results of the sampling within six weeks of taking the samples.
+If the results are unsatisfactory further action will be required, such as an investigation by the council and/or remedial works by the relevant person(s).
 If the results indicate an urgent health risk we will phone the relevant person as soon as possible.
 It is therefore very important we are kept up to date with correct contact numbers and e-mail addresses.

-NOTICES

-Restriction Notice (Regulation 18)
+NOTICES Restriction Notice (Regulation 18)

-If the supply is a potential risk to human health, we can serve a 'Restriction Notice' on the relevant person(s) to prohibit or restrict the use of, and improve the supply.
+If the supply is a potential risk to human health, we can serve a Restriction Notice on the relevant person(s) to prohibit or restrict the use of, and improve the supply.
 It is an offence to breach or fail to comply with a Restriction Notice.

-Improvement Notices (Section 80 - Water Industry Act 1991)
+Improvement Notices (Section 80 -Water Industry Act 1991)

-- If the supply is unwholesome and we cannot gain an informal agreement of remedial works we can serve an Improvement Notice on the relevant person(s).
-We will specify in the Notice what works or measures are necessary to remedy a failure and the compliance period.
-We can carry out works and recover the costs. - If the supply is likely to fail, for example, if the owner of a supply has threatened to cut it off and this affects other properties we can serve a notice to prevent that happening.
+• If the supply is unwholesome and we cannot gain an informal agreement of remedial works we can serve an Improvement Notice on the relevant person(s).
+We will specify in the notice what works or measures are necessary to remedy a failure and the compliance period.
+We can carry out works and recover the costs.

+• If the supply is insufficient, ie not enough water available.

+• If the owner of a supply has threatened to cut it off and this affects other properties we could serve a notice to prevent that happening.